ismd/setiathome-certificates/README.md

 setiathome-certificates
 =======================

-This is SETI@home certificate generator
+This is SETI@home certificates generator